 Since the independent contractor is not an employee, no payroll taxes are deducted from payments to the contractor, so the contractor is responsible for paying self-employment taxes (Social Security and Medicare), along with income taxes.

-Both independent contractors and sole proprietors are business owners.
-They both keep track of business income and expenses; they both file income taxes using Schedule C (unless a different business type is chosen), and both pay self-employment taxes.
+Both independent contractors and sole proprietors are self-employed business owners.
+They both keep track of business income and expenses; they both file income taxes using Schedule C (unless a different business type is chosen), and both pay self-employment taxes on their business income..

-You can see that these two designations are talking about the same business, and the differences are really only are relevant to how income is received, so you can be both.
-For example, a sole proprietor might receive 1099 income from a contract employer and also receive other business income from sales of a product or service.
-At the end of the year, all income is included in calculating the business's income taxes.
+These two designations are talking about the same business, and the differences are really only are relevant to how income is received, so you can be both.
+For example, a sole proprietor might receive 1099 income from a contracting employer and also receive other business income from sales of a product or service.
+At the end of the year, all income is included in calculating the business's income tax return.

 Do I Have to Do Anything to Be a Sole Proprietor or Independent Contractor?

 You don't have to register your small business as a sole proprietor with your state, as you would have to do if you have an LLC or corporation business type.
-And you don't need to register as an independent contractor if you receive a 1099-MISC form from someone you worked for.
+And you there's no way to register as an independent contractor; you just receive income from a 1099-MISC and report it on your business tax return.

 Self-employment taxes are taxes for Social Security and Medicare for self-employed business owners, including those who receive 1099-MISC income.
 Everyone who works in the U.S. (has "earned income") must pay these taxes.
 Employees pay through withholding from their paychecks.
 Since you don't have a paycheck (you aren't an employee), you don't have withholding.
 But you must still pay these taxes.
 The amount is based on your business net income for the year and it's added to your other tax liability on your 1040.